 If you get caught racing in an underweight boat then you will be disqualified.

-BCU SRC Regulation 9 states the minimum weights, so you need to race in a boat that weighs at least that weight or heavier.
-BCU SRC Regulation 12 states that boats must not be tampered with between the time a boat has been weighed and the competition/race has taken place.
+BC SRC Regulation 9 states the minimum weights, so you need to race in a boat that weighs at least that weight or heavier.

 In most races Boat Control will inspect one of the boats in each race, selected at random.
 However, in the races that are designated National championship races, the first four across the line will be called to Boat Control.

-Boat Control inspect the boat in accordance with BCU SRC Regulation 12, which means you must remove every single loose item from your boat.
+Boat Control inspect the boat in accordance with BC SRC Regulation 12, which means you must remove every single loose item from your boat.
 Typically, this includes things like:

 - the number board,